kokoko3k/koko-aio-slang/docs-ng.md

 **Tilt:**<br>
-    Put the bezel and the game content into perspective.<br>
+    Put the bezel and the game into perspective.<br>
     The implementation is basic, you can expect correct<br>
     results when tilting alongside a single axis or when<br>
     using both, but with small values.<br>